rohitsaluja22/OpenOCRCorrect/README.md

 # Installation

-1. Add the Shobhika Font to Ubuntu from https://github.com/Sandhi-IITBombay/Shobhika/releases/ for reading Devanagari in application.
+1. Add the Shobhika Font to Ubuntu from https://github.com/Sandhi-IITBombay/Shobhika/releases/ for reading Devanagari:
 - Download latest version zip.
 - Unzip the file.
 - Open otf files with Font Viewer.